GPT-FL: Generative Pre-trained Model-Assisted Federated Learning: Appendix

 \subsubsection{Computing Infrastructure}

 All experiments are conducted via CPU/GPU simulation.
 The simulation experiments are performed on two computing servers with ten GPUs.
 The server is equipped with AMD EPYC 7502 32-Core Processor and 1024G memory.
 The GPU is NVIDIA RTX A100.
+It takes around 15 seconds to generate an image with Stable Diffusion on a single RTX A100 GPU.